 But don’t lose hope, you can fix this.

 You are not crazy, you ARE going insane

 You love your baby so much that going crazy makes you feel guilty.

 Even though you can barely think straight and need 5 cups of coffee a day and your house looks like the aftermath of a bombing and you now have permanent bags under your eyes that only those super expensive gel things from Sephora stand any chance of reversing.

 You don’t have to feel guilty.
-You aren’t angry at your baby.
+Truly, you aren’t really angry at your baby.
 You aren’t angry at being a mom.
 You aren’t a failure.
-You aren’t hopeless and crazy and on the verge of a mental breakdown.
+And, you aren’t hopeless and crazy and on the verge of a mental breakdown.

 Or, even if you are on the verge, it’s okay.
 It’s not your fault.